PennyLaneAI/pennylane/doc/introduction/measurements.rst

       chosen ``mcm_method``.

       * If ``mcm_method="one-shot"``, invalid shots will not be discarded.
 Instead, invalid samples will be replaced by ``np.iinfo(np.int32).min``.
-These invalid samples will not be used for processing final results.
+These invalid samples will not be used for processing final results (like expectation values), but will appear in the ``QNode`` output if samples are requested directly.
 Consider the circuit below:

         .. code-block:: python3